TomasHubelbauer/solar/README.md

 # Solar

-Throughout the next few years, I aim to experiment with and learn about solar systems with the ultimate goal of building a couple of systems on my property.

-This repository is used to track the progress of both my learning and building.
+I am dabbling with building solar systems.
+Currently I have a single panel single battery rig in my shop.
+I want to build up knowledge and experience and electrify the shop, the barn and a couple of other sites in the coming years.

+This document tracks the progress of my solar education as well as the status of all of the solar systems I have in mind or am already building.

 ## House

-I don't intend to install solar on my house myself.
+I don't intend on installing house solar myself.
-The risk of messing up in this application is too great and there are added complexities in terms of the decision between an island system or a grid-tie system.
-Currently, I don't like the idea of a grid-tie system.
-I do want to get the house fitted with solar, but I will most likely have a contractor drive both the system design and the installation.
+I would like to get a company to do it, but do it by the time I have gained enough knowledge and experience with solar that I'll be able to oversee the work and make sure I am not getting ripped off.
-I will keep an eye on sourcing the panels, the batteries and the inverted though as the local market prices seem overblown.
+Also, I think I will end up sourcing the panels and the batteries myself.
+This will most likely be a 48 V system.
+The goal is to make this an island system, I don't like the idea of grid-tie.

+### Status

+TODO

 ## Shed

-I had a shed in mind I plan on building on the garden.
-This is a perfect application for a DIY solar system IMO.
+I'm looking at getting a garden shed built and it seems like a prime opportunity to install solar and test out an island system.

+### Status

+TODO

+### Sizing

-The shed roof will be about 7x4 m so it should fit quite a few solar panels.
+The shed roof will be 7x4 m so 28 m2.
-I am not sure the total capacity I will be able to get out of that system, but I want to power the following appliances with it:
+I want to power the following appliances with the system:

 - lights (internal and external)
 - outlets (chargers and tools)